 A few nights away coincided with more rain, and then as temperatures fell further, sleet and snow.
 Our first N. ‘February Gold’ only emerged on March 11th, so the garden was a little in stasis with daffodils later than in many recent years.

-The middle and second half of the month were very disappointing with only 1 day without rain, a monthly total above 300mm, and consistently gloomy grey skies.
+The middle and second half of the month were very disappointing with only 1 day without rain, a monthly total of 331.6mm which was roughly 10X February’s total, and consistently gloomy grey skies.
+Compare the PV inverter total for the month, 187 KWH, which was less than February 2023, 188 KWH, in spite of more days, longer days, and a sun very much higher in the sky throughout the month.

 It looks like becoming one of the gloomiest Marchs since records began in Wales.
 All of this meant photo opportunities were very limited, and it wasn’t until the end of the month, that more daffodils started to emerge.